Twinkies are sold! J.M. Smucker scoops up Hostess Brands for $5.6 billion

 Smucker had to fight to snag Hostess, prevailing over several big rivals that reportedlyincluded PepsiCo, Oreo maker Mondelez International and Cheerios maker General Mills.

-Hostess was founded in Kansas City, Mo. in 1919, first selling its Hostess CupCake.
-It gained new prominence in the American snack market in 1930, when it introduced Twinkies.

-It first went bankrupt in 2004 ("blaming the nation's infatuation with low-carb diets," said The Chicago Tribune).
+Hostess — which introduced Twinkies in 1930 — first went bankrupt in 2004 ("blaming the nation's infatuation with low-carb diets," said The Chicago Tribune).
 The company re-emerged a few years later under private-equity ownership, but filed for Chapter 11 again in 2012 (blaming its union contracts, which The Atlantic investigated).

-It became a publicly traded company in 2016.
+Hostess broke up into bits, and its snacking cakes business was sold off for $410 million.
+In 2016, it became a publicly traded company, under the ticker TWNK.

 In recent years, Hostess has seen its stock price more than double as people spent more on snacks thanks to hearty demand and higher prices.
 Sales have been slipping a bit lately, whetting rivals' appetite for a takeover.